marda-alliance/FAIRtrain/module-idea.md

 ### L2: Use REST API (Materials Project, Citirination, AWFLOW)

-### L3: Learn data scraping and data restructuring (e.g., Beautiful Soup for XML and HTML documents in Python, rvest and xml2 in R)
+### L3: Data scraping and data restructuring

+(e.g., Beautiful Soup for XML and HTML documents in Python, rvest and xml2 in R)

 ## M2: Data integration (taking data from other groups/work, integrate experimental and computational work)